hpi-swa-teaching/SqueakMaps/README.md

 * [Squeak 5.3 or later](squeak-url)
 * [Metacello](metacello-url)

-Older versions of [Squeak](squeak-url) won't work due to this bug for which we handed a patch in.

 For development:

+Older versions of [Squeak](squeak-url) won't work due to a bug for which we handed a patch in.

 * [Morphic Testing Framework](mtf-url)